jalen253/jalen253/README.md

-- 👋 Hi, I’m @jalen253
+- 👋 Hi, I’m Jalen Charles
+- Recent FlatIron Grad in Data Science
+- Open For work
-- 👀 I’m interested in ...Data Science
+- 👀 I’m interested in ...All Machine Learning Systems
-- 🌱 I’m currently learning ...Python
-- 💞️ I’m looking to collaborate on ...
+- 🌱I’m looking to collaborate on ...
 Pretty much anything Python related
 - 📫 How to reach me ...jalenacharles@gmail.com

 <!---